 It was dawn on the muddy shores of Lake Elmenteita in Kenya’s Rift Valley, and I was walking alone, listening to the endless grunting of flamingos as they grazed the algae-rich water.
 Suddenly a safari truck swung out onto the mud flats.
 A Japanese tourist jumped out and began taking photographs of the distant flamingos.
 His driver and guide Paul Kabochi, also got out, moving more softly as was his way.
 He came over to me while his guest went on shooting.
 “Hello,” he said.
 “What are you doing here?”

 It wasn’t a question that expected an answer; it was just Paul being Paul, the wry smile, and the glittering eyes that missed nothing.
-On several visits to Elmenteita’s Delamere Camp he had taken me out on dawn walks (the Team Leader preferred to sleep at five a.m.), and he had been our guide on night drives around the Soysambu estate.
+On several visits to Elmenteita’s Delamere Camp he had taken me out on dawn walks, and he had been our guide on night drives around the Soysambu estate.
 And so, as I had my camera with me, I asked him to pose by the lake, which he was more than pleased to do.

 Paul Githinji Kabochi was a man I am lucky to have met, and I mourn his tragic loss in what was, for him, the strangest of accidents.
 He was a true path-finder, and not only for the likes of me, a traveller, wanting to experience the African bush with someone who knew it intimately, but also for august naturalists such as David Attenborough.
 Paul had been one of the expert guides during the making of The Life of Mammals, and his special knowledge was often called upon by the BBC’s outpost in Nairobi.

-I first met him on the afternoon ethno-botany walk that was run by Delamere Camp to keep guests amused until the night drive around what was then Lord Delamere’s private estate, but is now the Soysambu Conservancy.
-That day, on the walk, we did not get much farther than the little garden outside the rather grand tents.
-There were just so many plants whose medicinal properties Paul wished to explain to us.
+I first met him on the afternoon ethnobotany walk run by Delamere Camp to keep guests amused until the night drive around Lord Delamere’s private estate (now Soysambu Conservancy).
+That day, on the walk, we did not get beyond the camp grounds.
+There were too many plants that required our attention.

 When he was not acting as guide for Delamere Camps, he had his own clinic in Rumuruti, and was also called on from time to time to consult at the prestigious Nairobi Hospital.